Let's get you feeling energized and stronger, having fun, and achieving your big triathlon goals without burnout

 Figure out the causes of your nausea, stomach upset, cramping, and more so that you know how to avoid it and how to manage it if it comes up during your race

-Have fun training for and achieving your big goals because you have a good training/life balance
+Have fun training for and achieving your big goals

 As a teen competitive swimmer, I struggled with a shoulder injury and feeling cold all the time.
 I even fainted at the pool one practice (to the horror of my coach)!